kognise/obsidian-aviation/FAR/Volume 2/E Airspace/0077 Safe, efficient use, and preservation of the navigable airspace.md

 ### §77.39   Contents of a petition.

-\(a\) You must file a petition for discretionary review in writing and it must be received by the FAA within 30 days after the issuance of a determination under §77.31, or a revision or extension of the determination under §77.35.
+\(a\) You must file a petition for discretionary review in writing and it must be received by the FAA within 30 days after the issuance of a determination under [[Volume 2/E Airspace/0077 Safe, efficient use, and preservation of the navigable airspace.md#§77.31   Determinations.|§77.31]], or a revision or extension of the determination under [[Volume 2/E Airspace/0077 Safe, efficient use, and preservation of the navigable airspace.md#§77.35   Extensions, terminations, revisions and corrections.|§77.35]].

 \(b\) The petition must contain a full statement of the aeronautical basis on which the petition is made, and must include new information or facts not previously considered or presented during the aeronautical study, including valid aeronautical reasons why the determination, revisions, or extension made by the FAA should be reviewed.